entando/entando-docs/vuepress/docs/next/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ent jhipster --blueprints entando
 ```

-3. This triggers a project initialization prompt, which you should affirm:
+3. This triggers a project initialization prompt.
+Enter "Yes" in response:

 `The project dir doesn't seem to be initialized, should I do it now?` (**Yes**)

-4. Affirm the overwrite prompt below to resolve the conflict:
+4. Enter "Yes" when prompted with the following overwrite to resolve the conflict:

 `Overwrite .gitignore?`